 Tokens in Templates

 PublishPress Series makes it possible to control how series related content is displayed on your blog.
-One method to do this is by using templates combined with a tokens.
+One method to do this is by using templates combined with tokens.
+This is a guide to tokens in PublishPress Series.

 “Tokens” are just a way of referring to text indicators that point the plugin to what you want the token to be replaced with when it executes the code.
 The token format PublishPress Series uses is